datomarjanidze/parallel-executor/README.md

   ```typescript
   [[1, 9], [2, 10], [3, 11], [4], [5], [6], [7], [8]];
   ```
-  Then it will create your device-CPU-core-number child processes, by forking your callback in a separate file and establishing an IPC communication channel with them.
-Then one by one it will pass these balanced batches to each forked process and each child process will execute the same callback with its batch.
-After each child process is done processing, each will return its result.
-Finally, when all the results will be ready, the main process will gether all the results in chronological order.
+- Then it will create your device-CPU-core-number child processes, by forking your callback in a separate file and establishing an IPC communication channel with them
+- Then one by one it will pass these balanced batches to each forked process and each child process will execute the same callback with its batch
+- After each child process is done processing, each will return its result
+- Finally, when all the results will be ready, the main process will gether all the results in chronological order

 ### Usage example